Nambu Structures And Associated Bialgebroids: Weak Lie-Filippov bialgebroid

-\begin{thm} Let $(A, A^\ast)$ be a Lie-Filippov bialgebroid of order $n$ over a smooth manifold $M$ for $n\geq 3$.
-Then there is a canonical Nambu-Poisson structure of order $n$ on $M$ such that the anchor $a : A \to TM$ of the Lie algebroid $A$ is a morphism of Lie-Filippov bialgebroids $(A, A^*) \to (TM, T^*M).$ If there is a morphism $(A,A^\ast) \to (B,B^\ast)$ of Lie-Filippov bialgebroids, the corresponding induced Nambu-Poisson structures on $M$ are the same. \end{thm} \begin{proof} Define an $n$-bracket on $C^\infty(M)$ by
+\begin{thm} Let $(A, A^\ast)$ be a weak Lie-Filippov bialgebroid of order $n$ over a smooth manifold $M$ for $n\geq 3$.
+Then there is a canonical Nambu-Poisson structure of order $n$ on $M$ such that the anchor $a : A \to TM$ of the Lie algebroid $A$ is a morphism of weak Lie-Filippov bialgebroids $(A, A^*) \to (TM, T^*M).$ Moreover, if there is a morphism $(A,A^\ast) \to (B,B^\ast)$ of weak Lie-Filippov bialgebroids over $M,$ then the corresponding induced Nambu-Poisson structures on $M$ are the same. \end{thm} \begin{proof} Define an $n$-bracket on $C^\infty(M)$ by